Ns-AnoNymouS/tic-tac-toe/README.md

 ## Description

 This repository contains a React-based Tic Tac Toe game where users can play against a robot opponent.
 The game offers three difficulty levels: Easy, Medium, and Hard.
-The AI opponent uses the alpha-beta pruning algorithm to make intelligent moves, providing a challenging experience for players.
+The AI opponent uses the Minimax algorithm to make intelligent moves, providing a challenging experience for players.

 You can play the game live [here](https://ns-anonymous.github.io/tic-tac-toe/).

 ## Features

 - **Three Difficulty Levels:** Choose between Easy, Medium, and Hard levels to match your skill.
-- **AI Opponent:** Play against a computer opponent that uses alpha-beta pruning for optimal moves.
+- **AI Opponent:** Play against a computer opponent that uses Minimax pruning for optimal moves.
 - **Interactive UI:** Simple and intuitive user interface built with React.
 - **Real-time Feedback:** Displays the game status (e.g., winner or tie) as you play.